 The best way to take care of the people you love and care about is to take care of yourself first.

-commit to better self care starting from now and choose one thing from your list to do for yourself.
+Choose one thing from your list to do for yourself today.

 And then do it – no excuses!

 See last week’s post, Part 3, for tips on how to say NO in a guilt-free way.

 Ask yourself what it will cost you if you don’t adopt a healthy self care practice.